mkitzan/bluegrass/README.md

 ## Protocol

-There's a lot of different Bluetooth protocols used for many different applications, but Bluegrass supports two protocols:
-- L2CAP, is a connection-oriented protocol that transmits fixed-length datagrams with best-effort (analogous to UDP).
+There's a lot of different Bluetooth protocols used for many different applications, but Bluegrass supports one protocol: L2CAP.
+L2CAP is a connection-oriented protocol that transmits fixed-length datagrams with best-effort (analogous to UDP).
+L2CAP supports odd port numbers between `4097 to 32767`.
-- RFCOMM, is a connection-oriented protocol that reliably exchanges streams of data (analogous to TCP).

-When using Bluegrass many class templates take a `proto_t` template argument which specifies which protocol the class object will support.
-Both L2CAP and RFCOMM support different port numbers.
-L2CAP supports odd numbers between `4097 to 32767`, and RFCOMM supports all numbers between `1 to 30`.

 ## Host Controller Interface

 All Bluetooth transmissions and requests go through the HCI.
 It's the computer's interface to the on-board Bluetooth hardware.
 From a practical standpoint the HCI allows your to find out the local device's Bluetooth address, and the address and names of remote device's
-You will use an `hci_controller` object to query the addresses/names of remote nearby devices.
+You will use an `hci` object to query the addresses/names of remote nearby devices.

 # Bluetooth Setup